vsueiro/cim102/2022/Fall/Lectures/week2-A/README.md

 Consistency | Similar controls, similar effects Affordance | Provide clues about use of controls

-A nice overview of the principles can be read [here](https://principles.design/examples/don-norman-s-principles-of-design).
+A longer description of the principles can be read on [principles.design](https://principles.design/examples/don-norman-s-principles-of-design).

+🆕 For a more informal explanation (with real world examples), please read the [“Don Norman’s Principles of Interaction Design”](https://medium.com/@sachinrekhi/don-normans-principles-of-interaction-design-51025a2c0f33) article.

 ## Preparation